 - VoIP service provider

-A VoIP service provider can also be connected directly to a VoIP user unless the devices being used are hooked up to NAT routers.
+A VoIP business phone services provider can also be connected directly to a VoIP user unless the devices being used are hooked up to NAT routers.
 In this case, the sequence of events goes as follows:

 - IP phone